-A double-blind, placebo-controlled study appeared in the American Journal of Cardiology (epublished ahead of print June 15, 2011).
-The subjects were 229 patients with high triglyceride levels (500-2000) with fasting.
-Subjects were given an omega-3 fatty acid supplement (either 4 grams per day or 2 grams per day of a product containing 96% of the ethyl ester of EPA) or a placebo.
-Overall, patients with triglycerides higher than 750 at the start of the trial, experienced a 45.4% reduction when taking 4 grams per day of the EPA.
-Those taking 2 grams per day had a 32.9% reduction.
-The authors of the study concluded that the EPA supplement “significantly reduced the triglyceride levels and improved other lipid parameters without significantly increasing the LDL cholesterol levels.
+A double-blind, placebo-controlled study published in the American Journal of Cardiology (epublished June 15, 2011) evaluated the effects of a highly purified omega-3 fatty acid supplement on triglyceride levels.
+The study included 229 patients with fasting triglyceride levels between 500 and 2,000 mg/dL.
+Participants were randomly assigned to receive either 4 grams per day or 2 grams per day of an omega-3 product containing 96% ethyl ester of eicosapentaenoic acid (EPA), or a placebo.
+Among patients whose baseline triglyceride levels were greater than 750 mg/dL, triglycerides were reduced by 45.4% in those taking 4 grams per day and by 32.9% in those taking 2 grams per day.
+The authors concluded that EPA supplementation significantly lowered triglyceride levels and improved other lipid parameters without significantly increasing LDL cholesterol.

 This May Help Lower Triglycerides